*Program pending AMTA approval.

-As one of the most respected music therapy programs in the country, Loyola’s 36-credit hour music therapy master’s degree is endorsed by the American Music Therapy Association and taught by faculty members who are leaders in the field of music therapy and engaged in clinical practice, research, writing, and advocacy.
+As one of the most respected music therapy programs in the country, Loyola’s 36-credit hour music therapy campus program is endorsed by the American Music Therapy Association (the online program is pending AMTA approval), and both the online and campus programs are taught by faculty members who are leaders in the field of music therapy and engaged in clinical practice, research, writing, and advocacy.

 The program is open to students with or without an undergraduate degree in music therapy and offers two tracks — a 36-credit hour traditional graduate degree for those who are already Board-Certified music therapists (MT-BC) and wish to develop advanced clinical skills research or business skills, and a 60-credit hour graduate and equivalency program for career-changers with a non-music therapy undergraduate degree who wish to become Board-Certified.
 The 60-credit track includes a six-month internship to gain advanced clinical expertise and valuable experience leading music therapy sessions for a diverse population of patients.
 Both tracks culminate in either a thesis or scholarly project determined in collaboration with the student’s advisor.

 Loyola’s online music therapy master’s program consists of 36 credit hours, including: